Causes of Parkinson's disease

-About 80% of PD are classified as idiopathic, meaning their cause is unknown, but the other 20% are thought to have a genetic origin.
-PD risk is increased by variations in the genetic mix of specific genes.
-Research has indicated that the risk of Parkinson's disease (PD) is increased by mutations in the genes encoding leucine-rich repeat kinase 2 (LRRK2), Parkinson's disease-associated deglycase (PARK7), PRKN, PINK1, or SNCA (alpha-synuclein).
+PD has no single cause: rather, genetic and environmental factors interact and affect critical cellular processes in a complex interplay.
+Genetically, from 15 to 25% of people with PD report familial connections who have PD, and 10–20% report a first-degree relative with PD.
+PD risk is increased by variations in specific genes, many of which have been linked to specific neural mechanisms.
+Familial parkinsonism involving an autosomal dominant or recessive pattern commonly results in early-onset PD.
+Research has indicated that the risk of Parkinson's disease (PD) is increased by mutations in the genes encoding leucine-rich repeat kinase 2 (LRRK2), Parkinson's disease-associated deglycase (PARK7), PRKN, PINK1, and SNCA (alpha-synuclein).